awsdocs/aws-systems-manager-user-guide/doc_source/session-manager-working-with-sessions-start.md

  */path/my\-key\-pair\.pem* represents the path to your Privacy Enhanced Mail \(PEM\) certificate\.

- *username@instance\-id* represents the user name you use to connect to the instance, and the instance ID\.
-For example: `JaneDoe@i-02573cafcfEXAMPLE`\.
+ *username@instance\-id* represents the user name you use to connect to the instance, and the instance ID, such as `JaneDoe@i-02573cafcfEXAMPLE`\.

 **Tip**
 When you start a session using SSH, you can copy local files to the target instance using the following command format\.